Alternative Stained Glass

 Will the film peel, fade or chip?

-Not at all, and I worked on projects dated back to 2004 that are still just as bright as they were when I created them.
+Not at all, and I've worked on projects dated back to 2004 that are still just as bright as they were when I created them.

 Can you work with double glazing?